rezaimn/rsm-signal-state-management/README.md

-  // Set all properties in the store. public setAllStateProperties(allStates: StatesModel): void {
+  // Set all properties in the store. public setAllStates(allStates: StatesModel): void {
     const keys = Object.keys(allStates) as Array<keyof StatesModel>;
     this.privateState.update((currentValue) => ({
       ...currentValue,